Advising

 Faculty Advisor

 Your faculty advisor will be assigned to you based on your interests and their area of specialty before the start of the Fall quarter.
 Your Faculty Advisor serves as the program's representative to the Office of Graduate Studies.
 All forms pertaining to your graduate career are signed by your Faculty Advisor.
 Your Faculty Advisor will advise you on coursework, specializations, practicums, and elements of your Comprehensive Exam.
+You're encouraged to use the Advising Templates to guide conversation with your Faculty Advisor and discuss major tasks for each quarter.

 Requesting a change of advisor: We understand that you might find a better advising fit with a faculty member other than the one that you are assigned.
 To request a new advisor assignment, please contact the Graduate Program Coordinator and include the name of your current advisor and the name of your preferred advisor.
 We will do our best to accommodate your request.